 Hooke’s law describes the linear elastic deformation of materials only in the range in which the force and displacement are proportional.
 A spring’s elasticity will return to its original form once the outside force, whatever the mass, is removed.
 The spring constant is a property of the spring itself that shows the linear relationship between the force and the displacement.
 The amount of mechanical energy stored and used by a spring then, is relative to the force and displacement—the harder a spring is pulled, the harder it pulls back.

-James Spring and Wire Company has successfully partnered with fabricators, engineers, and design firms alike in the design and manufacture of custom springs.
-Our in-house engineering department can help you with your unique spring design to ensure that your specifications are met and the best, quality spring is manufactured for your application.
+James Spring and Wire Company has successfully partnered with fabricators, engineers, and design firms to design and manufacture custom springs.
+Our in-house engineering department can help you with your unique spring design to ensure that your specifications are met and the best, highest-quality spring is manufactured for your application.
 To learn more about how we can help you with spring design, contact James Spring and Wire today.